-While most people have never even heard of deep dropping it is an extremely fun style of fishing that not many other charter fishing boats offer.
+While most people have never even heard of deep dropping, it is an extremely fun style of fishing that not many other charter fishing boats offer.
 The only reason the other charter boats do not offer it is because it can be expensive on tackle.
-I do offer it because I extremely enjoy deep dropping.
+I do offer it because I extremely enjoy deep drop fishing.

-The reason it’s called Deep Dropping is because you’re fishing in a depth of anywhere between 600 feet and 2000 feet deep on the bottom.
+The reason it’s called Deep Drop Fishing is because you’re fishing in a depth of anywhere between 600 feet and 2000 feet deep on the bottom.

 So you can expect to know what you’re going to catch but you still never know when that one fish may take the hook.

-Another great reason for Deep Dropping is it can add fish to your cooler while offshore fishing for other species like Dolphin, Tuna, wahoo, triple tail, and sailfish.
+Another great reason for Deep Drop Fishing in the Florida Keys is it can add fish to your cooler while offshore fishing for other species like Dolphin, Tuna, wahoo, triple tail, and sailfish.

 Most of the species that we target while deep dropping is snowy grouper, tilefish, queen snapper, barrel fish, blackbellied rose fish, and swordfish.
 All of these fish have five star table ratings.